Download our free CASB Vendor Report comparing MVision Cloud and Netskope based on reviews, features, and more!

-Here, then, are six top CASB vendors – followed by a chart summarizing key features of each solution.
+Here, then, are eight top CASB vendors, with links to deeper information on each vendor – followed by a chart summarizing key features of each solution.

 Forcepoint’s proxy and API-based capabilities allow the company to support any cloud application in the market and provide blocking capabilities.
 The CASB provides deep visibility into thousands of user activities, enabling security teams to understand user behavior and implement data loss prevention (DLP) capabilities.
 These can be designed to stop exfiltration of data for both managed and unmanaged BYOD devices.

-Skyhigh Networks' agentless CASB product offers threat protection and data loss prevention for large and very large enterprises, along with specialized offerings such as a dedicated GDPR tool for companies regulated by the EU data protection law.
-Major product offerings include Shadow IT and Custom Applications in addition to support for top cloud applications.
+McAfee entered the CASB space with the acquisition of CASB startup Skyhigh Networks in 2018.
+The product was renamed McAfee Skyhigh Security Cloud, and is now known as McAfee MVISION Cloud.
+The agentless CASB product offers threat protection and data loss prevention for large and very large enterprises, along with specialized offerings such as a dedicated GDPR tool for companies regulated by the EU data protection law.

 Cisco Cloudlock is a CASB developed as a set of micro services that can be exposed via APIs and can support home-grown applications in addition to top-name cloud apps.
 The company also offers tight integration with its other security products.